 Although believing in a sex orgy in the afterlife makes us feel good the negative consequences of such a belief can make us feel very bad or as in the case of Mohammad Atta, no longer feel at all.

 Mohammad Atta the pilot of the first plane that crashed into the World Trade Center had a memo in his luggage urging him to commit suicide for Allah.
 The most persuasive sentence from my perspective was the babes he'd encounter in the afterlife.
 The sentence I am referring to was:

 The nymphs are calling out to you, come over here, companion of Allah.

 He came.
 For more details see the New York Post of Oct 3, 01 p38.
 Paradise is great for terrorists but what about the virgins up there?

 Hey would any of you cruel non-believing Jews out there be willing to shoot me too?
 I want to be with that gorgeous woman that I saw in the Muslim music video.
-Just don't shoot off my penis.
-What if I get there and her lover is there too.
-He probably won't let me be with her.
-She must have a twin in paradise just for me.
-Maybe she has 72 twins.
+Wait a minute she's with the other guy who was shot.
+That's not fair.
+What kind of paradise is that when the girl I want is with another guy?

 My Unicorn persona made the statement about "not considering those who are slain in the cause of God (Allah)" as dead because I don't want my followers to fear battle with the nonbelievers.
 I want them to conquer the non-believer so that I can rule the earth!
 I have to admit that statement isn't original with me I got it from the Koran.
 The statement that one fifth the booty goes to God's messenger is from Al Bukhari, 8:41 and the statement that for the fallen, paradise awaits is from Al Bukhari vol 4 Book 52 no. 46.